Editor’s Note: This post has been updated with fresh content and links to better serve readers like you. 😉

 - Don’t be shy about spending money on good photography.
 You can use stock photos, but do so judiciously.
 Stock photos can feel forced—and fall short on fostering a connection with audiences.

 - Remember, Facebook dislikes images with a lot of text.
 If more than 20% of your image area is text, your ad may not run.
-For a time-saver, upload and test your images in Facebook’s text overlay tool here.
+For a time-saver, upload and test your images in Facebook’s text overlay tool.

-- A strong call to action is a must-have.
-If people have paused to look at your ad, make it clear what action you want them to take, like “Click here” or “Download our eBook” or “Sign up now.”
-For example, this Allure video ad perfectly guides users to “click to see” – it couldn’t get any simpler:
+- A strong call to action is a must.
+If people pause to look at your ad, make it clear what action you want them to take, like “Click here” or “Download our eBook” or “Sign up now.”
+For example, this Allure video ad perfectly guides users to “click to see”.
+It couldn’t get any simpler:

 - Marrying ad messaging with landing page copy is still a leading conversion tactic for Facebook PPC success.